-- See the detailed Instructions for Use that come with this Medication Guide for instructions about the right way to prepare and give your KEVZARA injections at home. - KEVZARA is given as an injection under the skin (subcutaneous injection). - KEVZARA is available as a single-use pre-filled syringe.
-Your healthcare provider will prescribe the dose of KEVZARA that is best for you. - If your healthcare provider decides that you or a caregiver can give the injections of KEVZARA at home, you or your caregiver should receive training on the right way to prepare and inject KEVZARA.
+- See the detailed Instructions for Use that come with this Medication Guide for instructions about the right way to prepare and give your KEVZARA injections at home. - KEVZARA is given as an injection under the skin (subcutaneous injection). - KEVZARA is available as a single-use pre-filled syringe or single-use pre-filled pen.
+Your healthcare provider will prescribe the dose and type of KEVZARA that is best for you. - If your healthcare provider decides that you or a caregiver can give the injections of KEVZARA at home, you or your caregiver should receive training on the right way to prepare and inject KEVZARA.
 Do not try to inject KEVZARA until you have been shown the right way to give the injections by your healthcare provider. - Inject 1 dose of KEVZARA every 2 weeks.